I've applied - what happens next?

 If you’ve been invited for an interview, congratulations!
 We will send you detailed information about what to expect, and anything you need to prepare, ahead of your interview date.
 We conduct interviews for the following courses and for related foundation year courses:

-Arts and Media courses: Animation; Costume Design; Dance; Digital Media; Fashion Design; Fashion Image Making and Styling; Film Production; Film, TV and Stage Design; Fine Art; Games Design and Production; Graphic Design; Interior Design; Journalism; Music; Performance; Photography; Post Production and VFX; Television and Radio.
+Arts and Media courses: Costume Design; Dance; Fashion Design; Fashion Image Making and Styling; Fashion Business and Promotion; Film, TV and Stage Design; Fine Art; Graphic Design; Interior Design; Journalism; Music; Performance; Photography; Post Production and VFX.

 Find out further information about the interview process for Arts and Media courses

-Health and Society courses: Adult Nursing; Children and Young People's Nursing; Mental Health Nursing; Midwifery or Post RN Midwifery; Counselling and Psychotherapy; Integrated Practice in Learning Disabilities Nursing and Social Work; Physiotherapy; Social Work; Sport Rehabilitation.
+Health and Society courses: Adult Nursing; Children and Young People's Nursing; Mental Health Nursing; Midwifery or Post RN Midwifery; Counselling and Psychotherapy; Diagnostic Radiography; Learning Disabilities Nursing and Social Work (Integrated Practice); Physiotherapy; Social Work; Sport Rehabilitation.

 Find out further information about the interview process for Health and Society courses